-I started reading before I started kindergarten, thanks to having a sister that is two years older than me and a mother who loves to read.
-We had books everywhere, which was great except when I found a copy of Helter Skelter, the Charles Manson story, in a box in the garage.
-I think I was eight at the time with an overactive imagination, so that left an impression.
+I started reading before I started kindergarten, thanks to having a sister that’s two years older than me and a mother who loves to read.
+We had books everywhere, which was great except when I found a copy of Helter Skelter, the Charles Manson story in a box in the garage.
+I think I was eight at the time with an overactive imagination, so as you can imagine that left an impression.

 Like lots of kids, I had imaginary friends.
 But unlike other kids – I had seventeen of them that were with me on a daily basis.
 I had Uncle Wilkensack, his wife, their thirteen kids and their two pet alligators so I was never at a loss for a story with them around.

 I think I realized I wanted to be a writer while in fourth grade.
 I’d written a report on the Civil War, and when it was time to read my report in the big competition at a different school, I lost it.
 I started crying as I described the horrible conditions these kids went through.
 The power of those words on the page set the hook.
 Needless to say, I didn’t win, but my eyes were opened.